This article has links to products and services we recommend, which we may make a commission from.

 Many of the popular buffets can be found on the Las Vegas Strip and most come with a hefty price tag.

-#9- Feast Buffet at Red Rock Casino & Resort
+9- Feast Buffet at Red Rock Casino & Resort

-Located in the Summerlin neighborhood, about a 30 minute ride from the Las Vegas Strip is Red Rock Casino & Resort, an oasis in the desert.
+Located in the Summerlin neighborhood, about a 30-minute ride from the Las Vegas Strip is Red Rock Casino & Resort, an oasis in the desert.

-Feast buffet, at Red Rock has been voted one of the best buffets by Las Vegas locals.
-The cuisine takes you on a culinary journey around the globe.
+Feast buffet, at Red Rock, has been voted one of the best buffets by Las Vegas locals.
+It is one of the best places to eat off the Strip.